Yaojun-Lai/taoyuan_wechat/README.md

 # WeChat Mini Program Frontend

-This repository contains the frontend code for a WeChat Mini Program that I developed independently.
+This repository contains the frontend code for a WeChat Mini Program designed to assist players of the game "桃源深处有人家".

+Official Game Website

+This mini program serves as a comprehensive collection of game strategies, tips, and guides to aid players in their gaming experience.

 ## Mini Program QR Code